SuperSecureHuman/supersecurehuman.github.io/_posts/2023-02-11-Speedster-Optimize-Deep-Learning-Models-For-Inference.md

 The results speaks for themselves :)

+The notebooks used can be found here - [Speedster](https://github.com/SuperSecureHuman/ML-Experiments/tree/main/Speedster)

 ## How does it do whatever it does?

 Generally, you would try each optimization step one by one and store all the results.